 Great Life Lessons

-First, they teach us that first love aren’t always meant to last.
+First, they teach us that first love isn’t always meant to last.
 Second, they teach us that we’ll all be laughing about the pain we had in the past.
 Third, they teach us that life goes on, everything is temporary.